Wu Bai: Music and film success

 In January 1996, Wu Bai & China Blue brought their powerful live show to Hong Kong for the first time to great success and Wu began to be known as Taiwan's "King of Live Music."
 Later that year they released the smash hit album The End of Love, which, propelled by the hit single "Norwegian Forest," sold over 600,000 copies and was honored by the China Times and the United Evening News as one of the year's Top 10 albums.
 The album also ranked in the Top 20 Music Videos on television's Channel [V] and was nominated by MTV for the best music video of the year.

+In January 1998, Wu released his first album in Taiwanese Hokkien, Lonely Tree, Lonely Bird, to critical acclaim.
+It sold over 600,000 copies and won the Golden Melody Award for Album of the Year, alongside nominations for Best Male Taiwanese Singer and Best Lyrics, in 1999.

 In June 1998, after representing Taiwan Beer in its new television commercial, Wu also appeared in a Chinese movie A Beautiful New World, playing the part of a street singer.
 He also wrote and sang the title song for the movie.

 In 1999, Wu had a small role in The Personals, a motion picture with good box office sales.
 That November, Wu released a Mandarin album, White Dove, and started a tour of three cities in Taiwan.
 He held six sold-out concerts in a gigantic tent called "Super Dome", which was also a ground breaking event for the Taiwanese concert scene.
 The album and the concerts were the first big events after Taiwan's devastating earthquake, which comforted so many people's broken hearts.
 As a result, Wu was voted as the most popular singer of the year, and also rank number three as the Man of the Year, outranking the President of the Republic of China Lee Teng-hui.

 In the year 2000, Wu wrote and sang the theme song for the Pili movie Legend of the Sacred Stone.
 This time his backing music had a full orchestra, and the lyrics were written in Classical Chinese.
 Between March and April, Wu Bai and China Blue held three concerts in Singapore, Malaysia and Hong Kong.
 In Singapore, the Straits Times' headline after the concert was "King of Chinese Rock", in Malaysia, the media headline was "Cult Master arrived, all congregation bowed." and in Hong Kong, the whole audience stood up in a stadium that has rules against standing during concerts.
 After these phenomenal successes, Wu sang at Taiwan's new president's inauguration, Singapore's National Day concert, and Japan Fukuoka's Music Festival.
 In Fukuoka, Japanese audiences all stood up to enjoy the concert even though they likely did not understand the lyrics.
 Wu has also appeared in Tsui Hark's movie Time and Tide as the lead actor, and also wrote two songs for the soundtrack.